dermi1002/lbp_popit-color-generator/README.md

 # To-do List
 ### High Priority:
-- [x] Separate functions to their own script
-- [ ] Add a toolbar to the program
+- [x] Add a toolbar to the program
+- [ ] Add top-level windows for File Export and window closing prompt

 ### Next:
+- [ ] Add functionality to change colors via hex color entry and YAML importing
 - [ ] Retheme the GUI to Tkinter's Ttk widget to remove CustomTkinter dependency and support Linux out-of-the-box
-- [ ] Add functionality to change colors via hex color entry

 ### Future Considerations:
 - [ ] Create mock-up gameplay previews